rozlynboutin/microbiome_helper/Random-Forest-Tutorial-(UNDER-CONSTRUCTION).md

 ## Background

-RF models can be used to run are run when researchers are interested in classifying samples into categories (called **classes**) of interest based upon many different variables, such as taxa, functional categories, etc (called **features**).
+RF models are run when researchers are interested in classifying samples into categories (called **classes**) of interest based upon many different variables, such as taxa, functional categories, etc (called **features**).
 RF can also be run on quantitative data (e.g. height in cm rather than splitting samples into categorical groups like _short_ and _tall_).

+Sometimes RF is run to perform feature selection on a dataset.
+This can be useful when there are thousands of features and you'd like to reduce the number to a less complex subset.
+However, it's important to realize that you need to validate selected features on independent data.
+[Click here to see a simple demonstration for why this is important.](https://github.com/mlangill/microbiome_helper/wiki/Random-Forest-Feature-Selection-Caution)

+### Classification and Regression Tree (CART) Methods

+### Out-of-bag Error

+### Variable Importance

+### Proximities

 ## Pre-processing

 ### Removing Rare Features